henryfaulkner/assp-cli/README.md

 - Start server in one terminal
 - Use 'npm run watch-sass' for continuous CSS compilation in another terminal or 'npm run compile-sass' for immediate compilation.

-## Deployment

-- Deploy to Firebase with 'firebase deploy'